-Purchase requests for non-academic support (supplies, equipment, etc.) originate with the non-academic unit supervisors.
-The non-academic unit supervisors submit their purchase requisitions to the Comptroller's Office for approval.
+Purchase requests for non-academic support (supplies, equipment, etc.) originate with the requisitions to the Comptroller's Office for approval.
 If disapproved, the purchase requisitions are forwarded to the non-academic unit supervisors for adjustments.
 Purchasing procedures must comply with the College's guidelines which are provided in detail in the Business Office Procedures Manual.
-The department head is responsible for reviewing the request for available budget, and its relative use in the department.
+The department head is responsible for reviewing the request for the available budget, and its relative use in the department.